How to Say "pale" in Spanish

 Examples

-I prefer light colors for summer clothes.
+I prefer light blue for the walls.

 El agua del río está muy clara.